The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Based on OpenOffice's source code and similar to LibreOffice, OxygenOffice adds a wealth of templates, clip art and photos.
 In fact, over 3,400 graphics are included, and you also get 90 new fonts and a more detailed help guide.
 For some people, these extra features will seem like unnecessary bloat, but if you'll use them, it's well worth considering.

-Be aware though that, unless you have a decent broadband connection, it's a big file (355MB) and could take a long time to download, and eat heavily into your download allowance.
+Be aware though that, unless you have a decent broadband connection, it's a big file (355MB) and could take a long time to download, and eat heavily into your download allowance if you've got one.

 If it's right for you, click the link above, the scroll down and look for 'see your downloads'.